In this article we’ll cover the specific steps required to obtain a Part 107 waiver for flying your drone at night.

 The next section of the form has an open form field asking for your waiver safety explanation.
 Select the Daylight Operation box, then make sure to address all five of the waiver safety explanation guidelines for a 107.29 Daylight operation waiver.
 (See the previous section for the list of these five guidelines, and our advice on how to address each one.)

-Keep in mind that this is your only shot.
 Make sure your answer is thorough, including every detail possible to show that you have considered all contingencies, and make sure to completely address each of the five guidelines.

 Here is the answer one of our students provided for a successful night waiver application: